mitalic004/Inkspire/README.md

 ### Content

-- The text and content included in the website was generated using Microsoft Copilot AI
+- The text, some images and content included in the website was generated using Microsoft Copilot AI
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - The fonts were taken from [Google Fonts](https://fonts.google.com/)
 - The colours were taken from [Coolors](https://coolors.co/)